retaildevcrews/capi-in-codespaces/docs/1-managed-aks-cluster.md

   # update KUBECONFIG so kubectl can access the different config files.
   # useful for easily switching kube contexts
   export KUBECONFIG="${KUBECONFIG}:/workspaces/capi-in-codespaces/${CLUSTER_NAME}.kubeconfig"

+  # verify kubectl has access to the new context
+  kubectl config get-contexts

   ```